DariaNechaeva/educational_projects/Karpov_data_analyst_sim/feed_report/README.md

 The report contains **key metrics:** DAU, Views, Likes, CTR

 The app report has key metrics for feed and messenger along with metrics plots dividing users by os, gender and age groups

+### Tech stack: Airflow, Python, SQL, Telegram API